david8862/keras-YOLOv3-model-set/README.md

        # cat 2012_train.txt >> trainval.txt
        # cat 2012_val.txt >> trainval.txt
        ```
+       P.S.
+You can use [LabelImg](https://github.com/tzutalin/labelImg) to annotate your object detection dataset with Pascal VOC XML format

     2. For COCO style dataset, you can use [coco_annotation.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/coco_annotation.py) to convert original dataset to our annotation file:
        ```